-The remote control lets you switch from computer to video sources, zoom in to your image, and adjust many other projector features.
+The remote control lets you switch from computer to video source, zoom, and many other projector features.
 For details, see Chapter 3.

 By connecting an additional cable, you can also use the remote control as a wireless mouse.
-This lets you click through computer-based presentations (such as PowerPoint®) from up to 20 feet away.
+This lets you click through computer-based presentations (such as PowerPoint[®]) from up to 20 feet away.
 For more information, see page 34.